samfundev/KTANE-Mods/docs/tweaks.md

 * Adds logging which is used to improve the [Logfile Analyzer](https://ktane.timwi.de/More/Logfile%20Analyzer.html).
 * Fixes Word Scramble so that the word "papers" is accepted.
 * Fixes the URL that Foreign Exchange Rates uses since the old one no longer works.
+* Fixes LVH to include exceptions in it's logs.
+* Adds colorblind support to Color Decoding.
 * Removes the maximum time limit in the freeplay briefcase.
 * Makes the minimum number of modules in the freeplay briefcase to 1.
 * Fixes little details about modules like centering the status light or background.